Ready to make a decision

 What are the changes?

-• Based on our daily risk assessments, visitor restrictions will be introduced to Aged Care Homes within close proximity of recent community infections
+• Based on our daily risk assessments, visitor restrictions will be introduced to Residential Care Homes within close proximity of recent community infections

 • Industry visitor access exemptions are summarised below: